 - 1 cup all-purpose flour

-Note: This recipe is one where you can let your premium vanilla extract (Penzey's, Nielsen Massey) shine.
-I think they'd be incredible with vanilla bean!
+This recipe is one where you can let your premium vanilla extract (Penzey's, Nielsen Massey) shine.
+My new favorite combo is 1 teaspoon vanilla bean paste and 1 teaspoon orange zest.

-Another Note: I used unsalted butter and a generous pinch of salt.
-The recipe on the box just says "butter", so I'm assuming they used salted.
+Recipe calls for salted butter, but I usually use unsalted butter and 3/4 salt.
 Whatever you do, don't leave out the salt if you use unsalted butter or else the cookies will taste flat.